|

 Faery, Angel & Healing Fayre 2007 in Penzance, Cornwall that weekend.
 Thanks to everyone who made this happen, especially Karen Kay who organised the event, because it was a beautiful weekend with the moon shining over St Michael's Mount out at sea, and you couldn't hope to meet a lovelier crowd of faeries.

-The wonderful chance came along in 2006 for Faeries of the Celtic Lands, a book I've been wanting to write for over half my life, thanks to my publisher Cameron Brown who simply asked over lunch in the Chelsea Arts Club in London what I would most like to write about.
+Faeries of the Celtic Lands is a book I'd been wanting to write for over half my life and this chance finally came when my publisher Cameron Brown simply asked over lunch in the Chelsea Arts Club in London what I would most like to write about.
 Click on the cover for some sample pages.

 Celtic mythology has long been one of my obsessions and although I've squeezed snippets of it into many books, the only previous chance I really had to concentrate on it was the 1999 book on Leprechauns I wrote for Wayne Anderson to illustrate.
 So this was a complete delight, even if it did mean that for months I was barely able to hold a sensible conversation about anything else with friends and family, let alone work colleagues.
 But, it still felt worthwhile because doing this book justice mattered more than anything else.